ulmmat/CPU-OpenGL/readme.md

 ### Dependencies

 [GLM](https://github.com/g-truc/glm) is used for math operations.
 SGI examples use the GLUT library.
+OpenMP is used for multithreading.